makrai/notes/bengio03-nlm.md

     of the neural network and to the C matrix, not to the biases
 * number of free parameters only scales linearly with `V` and the order `n`
-* The scaling factor could be reduced to sub-linear if more sharing structure were introduced, e.g. using a
+* The scaling factor could be reduced to sub-linear if more sharing structure were introduced, eg using a
     * _time-delay neural network_ or a
     * _recurrent neural network_ (or a combination of both)
 * optionally, direct connections from the word features to the output